-Renovations will shortly begin at 12 Claremont in central Hastings, working towards an inclusive gallery and platform to showcase work from the extensive archive of works by neurodivergent artists and makers and creative practitioners from across the UK and beyond.
+Renovations will shortly begin at 12 Claremont in central Hastings, working towards an inclusive gallery and platform to showcase art from the extensive archive of works by neurodivergent artists and makers and creative practitioners from across the UK and beyond.

 Prior to opening, Project Art Works will showcase painting, drawing and installation through a series of window exhibitions.

 Currently featured in the window space at Untitled Gallery is a large work on paper by Darryl Spencer.

 Further similar works feature at our current exhibition at Hastings Contemporary.

 IGNITION - The Exhibition

 Friday 8 October 2021 – Sunday 27 February 2022

 Ignition began as a residency in the main gallery space at Hastings Contemporary during the last national lockdown, with artists working in the temporary studio while the building was closed to visitors.
 Ignition – The Exhibition will feature works made during this innovative intervention as well as works from the Project Art Works archive.

 Project Art Works studios provide the conditions for a broad range of autonomous and collaborative practices with neurodivergent artists, who take part on their own terms.

 Ignition- The Exhibition will run concurrently with Project Art Work’s Turner Prize nomination installation at Herbert Art Gallery & Museum in Coventry, City of Culture 2021.